grafana/ibm-db2-prometheus-exporter/README.md

 ```

 # Troubleshooting

-Due to the driver used by this exporter, watch out for the following error message:
+If you get this error message:

 `ping is failing: verify DSN is correct and DB2 is running properly`

-When this error appears, it means the exporter is unable to connect to DB2, however it doesn't know why.
-To fix this error, try one of the following solutions.
+It means the exporter is unable to connect to DB2, however it doesn't know why.
+To fix this error, please ensure the following:

 - Verify that the DSN being used by the exporter is correct for the instance/database of DB2 being monitored.
 - Verify that DB2 is running and all of it's communication protocols are activated.